gbrethen/web-scrape/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This application was built using Ruby on Rails and simply demonstartes scraping a web site.

+Versions and Dependencies:

-* Ruby version
+* Ruby 2.3.0

-* System dependencies

-* Configuration

-* Database creation
+* Rails framework

-* Database initialization
+* Nokogiri 1.7.0

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* HTTParty

-* ...
+* JSON